 If you’re expecting, or if you’re like me who didn’t know how to get out there with a baby, don’t be afraid!

-Look to Facebook Groups for support and local gatherings (there’s tons).
+- Facebook Groups for motherhood support and local gatherings

-Look up your local libraries for free story time or open play.
+- Local libraries for free story time or open play

-Look into your local bookstore (Barnes & Noble has children’s story time on Saturdays).
+- Local bookstore (Barnes & Noble has children’s story time on Saturdays)

-Look into places near you that have free or paid mommy and me or other baby classes (gymnastics, music, or basic learning).
+- Free or paid mommy and me or other baby classes (gymnastics, music, or basic learning)

-Or just go to some local playgrounds and start talking to other moms or dads who have kids the same age as yours.
+- Go to local playgrounds and start talking to other moms or dads who have kids the same age as yours

 It’s not easy but you have to try, for yourself and for your child!